segmentio/segment-docs/src/connections/destinations/catalog/actions-angler-ai/index.md

 [Angler AI](https://getangler.ai/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} helps direct-to-consumer brands radically improve prospecting and customer lifetime value using the power of AI.
 Gain a full view of your customer base, deploy custom audiences with precision, and measure the true ROI of your campaigns.

-This destination is maintained by <Angler AI>.
+This destination is maintained by Angler AI.
 For any issues with the destination, [contact the Angler AI Support team](mailto:support@getangler.ai).

 ## Getting started